prasidhanchan/CodeMonk/CONTRIBUTING.md

 - Forks are allowed so long as they abide by [the project's LICENSE](https://github.com/prasidhanchan/CodeMonk/blob/master/LICENSE.md).
 - While forking uncheck `copy only the master branch`
-  - Contribute your code to the next version branch.
-Ex: If the latest version is v.1.0.0 there should be a branch named v1.0.1.
+  - Contribute your code and make a PR to the dev branch not the master branch.
 - Your working branch should have a name like:
   - fix-issue-<issue_number>/<issue_name>
   - feature-<issue_number>/<feature_added>